galette/galettedoc/source/changelogs/galette_06.rst

 * Better language file detection
 * Bugfix in thumbnail display
 * DROP permission wasn't checked during install process
 * English translation

-************
-0.60 -> 0.61
-************

-* Fix the membership editing form (admin)
-* Merge files add_adherent.php and management_contributions.php (membership edition)
-* Table prefixes are now allowed
-* Shrink photos if GD is available
-* HTML equivalents in membership names were sometimes poorly displayed
-* Back to the contributions of a member after adding a contribution
-* Filter by date on the list of contributions
-* Fix spelling errors
-* Navigation links on the membership form of a member
-* Click on the name of a member in the list of contributions allows to get his contributions instead of his profile
-* "Lost password" link
-* Hiding the meaning of "Galette" acronym
-* Fixes in the headers
-* Better detection of the language file
-* Fix bug on thumbnails display
-* DROP permission was not verified during installation
-* English translation